pimkerkhoven/seneca-toggles/README.md

 - All text is correctly formatted and capitalized

 ## Tests
 The component functionality is tested.
-These tests can be run with `npm test`
+These tests can be run with `npm test`.

 ## Running a demo
 A demo of the component with two questions preloaded can be started by running `npm start`.